kubedb/docs/docs/guides/mysql/scaling/horizontal-scaling/overview/index.md

 6. When it finds one, it halts the `MySQL` object so that the `KubeDB` community operator doesn't perform any operation on the `MySQL` during the scaling process.

-7. Then the `KubeDB` Ops Manager will scale the StatefulSet replicas to reach the expected number of members for the group replication.
+7. Then the `KubeDB` Ops Manager will scale the PetSet replicas to reach the expected number of members for the group replication.

-8. After successful scaling of the StatefulSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `MySQL` object to reflect the updated cluster state.
+8. After successful scaling of the PetSet's replica, the `KubeDB` Ops Manager updates the `spec.replicas` field of `MySQL` object to reflect the updated cluster state.

 9. After successful scaling of the `MySQL` replicas, the `KubeDB` Ops Manager resumes the `MySQL` object so that the `KubeDB` community operator can resume its usual operations.